 Windows 8.1 Update and

-Windows RT 8.1 Update (also known as KB 2919355) include improvements that make your favourite applications and settings easier to find and use, and provide more familiar mouse and keyboard options.
-For more information, see What's new in Windows 8.1 Update and Windows RT 8.1 Update?
+Windows RT 8.1 Update (also known as KB 2919355) include improvements that make your favorite apps and settings easier to find and use, and provide more familiar mouse and keyboard options.
+For more info, see What's new in Windows 8.1 Update and Windows RT 8.1 Update?

 Here’s what you need to know about installing this important update.

 If you’re running Windows 8.1 or Windows RT 8.1 and you get updates automatically, you don’t need to do anything: Windows Update will download and install the update for you within the next few weeks.
 It won’t interrupt what you’re doing except to tell you that you need to restart your PC to finish the installation.

 To check if the update is already installed, go to the Start screen.
 If you see a Search button near your account name at the top of the Start screen, you already have the update.